znycloud/php-bitcoinrpc/README.md

 ## Donations

 If you like this project,
-you can donate Bitcoins to 13gkVWc3sdzpmCLkGkXXfPBwnh6ZXct947.
+you can donate BitZeny to ZdYq9qjbj6D9e6d4UfjpAr1AxpFewAtNcU.

 Thanks for your support!❤